WolfDWyc/ChessMaker/docs/guide/concepts/events.md

 ### Event Priorities
 Events can be subscribed to with a priority, which determines the order in which they are called - a higher priority means the event is called earlier.
-For most use cases, the default priority of `0` is fine, but if you need to ensure your event is called before or after another event,

-You can either use the `EventPriority` enum to specify a priority, or use an integer for more fine-grained control.
+For most use cases, the default priority of `0` is fine, but if you need to ensure your event is called before or after another event, you can either use the `EventPriority` enum to specify a priority, or use an integer for more fine-grained control.

 ```python
 from chessmaker.events import EventPriority